matomo-org/developer-documentation/docs/4.x/vue-getting-started.md

 query parameter values are, with the hash query parameters overriding the search ones.

 In new Vue code, the URL query parameters can be accessed and changed via the MatomoUrl store.
-This store provides a computed parsed `parsed` for easily accessing query parameter values.
+This store provides a computed property, named `parsed`, for easily accessing query parameter values.
 It also provides a method, `updateHash()` that allows developers to change the URL, and thus potentially load a new page.

 An example of accessing query parameter values and modifying the hash when needed: